 If you are barely treading water with your mortgage payments, a loan through the Home Affordable Refinance Program, or HARP, may be for you.
-HARP loans are designed for home owners who need to refinance to keep their homes but fail to qualify for typical refinancing.
+HARP loans are designed for home owners who need to refinance their mortgage loan to keep their homes but fail to qualify for typical refinancing.
 If you qualify, a HARP loan can help you obtain a mortgage with more affordable terms.

 What Is a HARP Loan?